 As Alice runs into the woods we see Pamela recover from the blow from the poker and rise to her feet.
 She sees her quarry running away and starts talking in her son’s voice.
 ‘Kill her Mommy!
 Kill her!
 Don’t let her get away, Mommy!
 Don’t let her live!’ to which she responds in her own voice, ‘I won’t Jason!
 I won’t!’

 This internal monologue that we’re privileged to see where Pamela is taking on the voice and persona of her dead son and then replying as herself is really something to behold.
-If there’s only one thing scarier than the close-up on Pamela’s voice it’s when the camera cuts back to her to an extreme close-up on her eyes, nose and mouth.
+If there’s only one thing scarier than Pamela’s voice here, it’s when the camera cuts back to her to an extreme close-up of her eyes, nose and mouth.
 And this shows another scary thing about the film and Mrs Voorhees’ character- her teeth.
-She appears to have twice the number of teeth of an average person and in certain shots she looks like half-woman, half-piranha.
+She appears to have twice the number of teeth of an average person and in certain shots, she looks like half-woman, half-piranha.

 When Pamela actually gets to Alice she gives her a good slapping and then throws her onto a table and gives her another round of slaps (this part of the sequence is fantastically directed with the camera acting as a POV shot for Alice so that it looks like Mrs Voorhees is actually slapping around the audience.
 And look at how chilling and otherworldly Palmer’s performance is here).

 The camera as the POV for Alice also gives us an idea of how close to Alice Mrs Voorhees gets which makes the experience so much more unsettling and chillingly personal.
 This was a great directorial device.

 Alice then uses the rifle to strike her in the crotch (yes, really) and then in the face.